 It wasn’t until after I turned 30 that I tried my first bite of raw fish.
-I’m sure some of you who are reading this are cringing at the mere thought of it.
-The truth is, I felt the same way at one time.
+If you’re cringing just reading this, I felt that way once too.

 Growing up in the Midwest, my exposure to foods that didn’t include beef and potatoes was limited.
 But when I moved to Florida, my world opened up a bit.
-By the time I was a teenager, I had tried most of the local fish and shellfish, and once I reached college I further explored some of the stranger creatures of the sea–including octopus.
+By the time I was a teenager, I had tried most of the local fish and shellfish, and when I reached college I further explored some of the stranger creatures of the sea, including octopus.

 But still no sushi.

 As a dietetic student, I was vigilant about proper food handling and cooking temperatures.
-Raw anything scared me, not to mention that sushi isn’t exactly fitting for a college student’s budget.
+Raw anything scared me, not to mention that sushi doesn’t exactly fit a college student’s budget.
 But somehow when I entered my 3rd decade, I was curious.
-I wondered what it tasted like, why other people liked it so much, and if I would like it too.
+I wondered what it tasted like, why other people liked it so much, and if I would perhaps like it too.

-Since that time, I’ve eat so much sushi that I can’t even tell you what my first experience was like; I don’t remember it.
+Since that time, I’ve eaten so much sushi that I can’t even tell you what my first experience was like; I don’t remember it.

 Is sushi safe to eat?
-Certainly, there are some risks.
-And higher-risk groups, like pregnant women and those who have compromised immune systems, do need to examine those risks carefully.
-I include sushi, along with a variety of other foods, as part of my self-care practice, and I do my best to avoid overly-repetitious menus.
-That means I don’t eat sushi very often.
+Certainly, there are some risks, and higher-risk groups, like pregnant women and those who have compromised immune systems, do need to examine those risks more carefully.
+I include sushi, along with a variety of other foods, as part of my self-care practice as a way to avoid overly-repetitious menus, but I don’t eat it often.